Big US delegation to visit Malaysia

 Called the “Opportunity Malaysia 2005 Trade Mission”, the delegation would visit Kuala Lumpur, Penang and Kedah, said Schutte, who is also chief executive officer of Digital Media Network, Inc (DMNI), a leading American information technology company.

-Opportunity Malaysia 2005 is a trade mission being organized by the Florida District Export Council, an affiliate volunteer organization of the US Department of Commerce and DMNI, with the support of Enterprise Florida.
+Opportunity Malaysia 2005 is a trade mission being organised by the Florida District Export Council, an affiliate volunteer organisation of the US Department of Commerce and DMNI, with the support of Enterprise Florida.